awsdocs/amazon-kendra-developer-guide/doc_source/custom-java-sample.md

     // Repeat BatchPutDocument and BatchDeleteDocument requests for all the documents in your
     // repository to sync with Amazon Kendra.

-    // After you are finished, call the StopDataSourceSyncJob operation to signal the end of the sync job. final StopDataSourceSyncJobResult stopDataSourceSyncJobResult = awskendraClient.stopDataSourceSyncJob(
+    // After you are finished, call the StopDataSourceSyncJob API to signal the end of the sync job. final StopDataSourceSyncJobResult stopDataSourceSyncJobResult = awskendraClient.stopDataSourceSyncJob(
         new StopDataSourceSyncJobRequest()
             .withIndexId(indexId)
             .withId(datasourceId)
     );

-    // After you call the StopDataSourceSyncJob operation, you can start another sync job.
+    // After you call the StopDataSourceSyncJob API, you can start another sync job.
-    // You can't use the BatchPutDocument or BatchDeleteDocument operation requests with a
+    // You can't use the BatchPutDocument or BatchDeleteDocument API requests with a
     // stopped job execution ID.

     // It can take time to index all of the documents submitted.
 Use the ListDataSourceSyncJobs
-    // operation to get the status of a sync job and number of documents added, modified, failed
+    // API to get the status of a sync job and number of documents added, modified, failed
     // or deleted as part of this sync with your Amazon Kendra index.

     // If the sync job status is SYNCING_INDEXING, documents are still being indexed.